DominicanKnight/ManageHD/README.txt

 A python v3.4 program written using the Wing IDE.

-Wing IDE is professional level Python IDE written from the ground up specifically for Python.
-Is is available at:
+Wing IDE is professional level development environment written from the ground up specifically for Python.
+It is available at:

 	http://wingware.com